Protect yourself from criminal acts

 According to the 2016 Report of the Nations by the Association of Certified Fraud Examiners, its estimated that the typical organization loses approximately five percent of its revenues each year to occupational fraud.
 Even valued and trusted employees can be susceptible to misappropriation of company funds, especially during times of increased economic and social stress.

 Having Crime Insurance is more important than ever, but the rapid growth of COVID-19 and the subsequent economic challenges are putting strain on businesses like never before.
 In veterinary hospitals, petty theft is a common problem.
-Most businesses refer to this as pilferage.
-But, uncontrolled inventory can be easy to steal and convert to cash outside of the business.
+Most companies refer to this as pilferage.
+However, uncontrolled inventory can be easy to steal and convert to cash outside the business.
 There are other ways in which an employee can steal.
 Below are just a few:

 • Keeping two sets of books